Continuous Diagnostics and Mitigation

 This acquisition will enable the DHS CDM Program to:

-- Leverage centralized acquisition to improve the speed of procurement, and achieve significant discounts by consolidating like federal requirements into “buying groups,” and leverage buying power to the maximum extent.
+- Leverage centralized acquisition to improve the speed of procurement, and achieve significant discounts by consolidating like federal requirements into “buying groups,” and leverage buying power to the maximum extent; and

 - Achieve Cross-Agency Priority (CAP) goals to implement continuous monitoring across the federal networks.